 Iron oxides (mill scale) were found embedded in subsurface locations of the black steel samples and in the bond layer of suspected black steel disc brake pads.

-The only effective way to combat backing plate rust
+The only effective ways to combat backing plate rust

-GBSC tests proved that backing plates made from SAE 1010 hot rolled steel with mill scale removed by acid cleaning (commonly called pickling) followed by oiling resist rust better than black steel and hold dimensional stability better.
+• GBSC tests proved that backing plates made from SAE 1010 hot rolled steel with mill scale removed by acid cleaning (commonly called pickling) followed by oiling resists rust better than black steel.
+Plus, they hold their dimensional stability better.
 Further, GBSC test show that additional zinc plating further protects the steel from rust.

-Shot blasting should not be considered an acceptable method of removing all mill scale from disc brake
+• Shot blasting should not be considered an acceptable method of removing all mill scale from disc brake shoes.

 - backing plate